 The Blue Rose Regency Romances: The Culpepper Misses, Book 5

-From the moment Julian laid eyes on Blaire many month ago, she entranced him.
-But as soldier far beneath her station, he battled his growing fascination.
+From the moment Julian laid eyes on Blaire many months ago, she entranced him.
+But as a soldier far beneath her station, he battled his growing fascination.
 When his brother dies, Julian social status changes.
-But so does his newfound intentions of courting Blaire and winning her hand…
+But so do his newfound intentions of courting Blaire and winning her hand.

 Click HERE for the audio version!

 “This story will pull the reader in from the very first page and tantalize…to the very last chapter!” ~Amanda Hupe InD’Tale Magazine